Informal Money Manager Option

 Once the money manager (it could be you) steps in, you can pay bills, make deposits, withdrawals, and monitor the account to ensure there is no scam or financial exploitation.
 No significant changes to the account will occur until the account owner is mentally stable enough to make or approve the changes.
 Despite this, a couple of things can still go wrong.

 - The money manager can steal from the account

-- Creditors of either signatories to the account can try to collect debts
+- Creditors of either signatory to the account can try to collect debts

 - Disputes about who the money belongs to once the incapacitated person dies

-To avoid facing hassles like this, it is important for the money manager to be as transparent as possible.
+To avoid facing hassles like this, the money manager needs to be as transparent as possible.
 He should not borrow from the account or use it for his own privileges.

 Formal Legal Options